whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-19-Mission-Cute-Cyber-Monday-2015-Box-Review.md

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> Wow, for a $14.95 box, this was pretty great!
 I couldn't really do a cost breakdown for each item as the info cards didn't list the brands or makers, and I believe most of them are either from an Etsy shop or other small businesses.
-But everything was useful worth the cost, and I still can't believe I received a watch inside.
+But everything was useful and worth the cost, and I still can't believe I received a watch.
 I know that these items were featured in their past subscription boxes, but since I don't subscribe to them, they are all new to me.
 If they ever have deals like this again, I will for sure grab one.
-And don't worry, I'll let you guys know if they ever have one again.
+And don't worry, I'll let you guys know when that happens.
 Hopefully soon!</p>

 <p>FYI, this box is sold out, but <a href="http://shop.pe/bXki9" target="_blank">MissionCute</a> has a monthly subscription box and you can checkout their website <a href="http://shop.pe/bXki9" target="_blank">www.missioncute.com</a> to learn more or subscribe.</p>
 <br>